-In all of our predictions for 2020, we never would have guessed that hand sanitizer would become such a hot commodity!
+In all of our predictions for 2020 or even 2021, we never would have guessed that hand sanitizer would become such a hot commodity!

-With the spread of COVID-19 in our communities, hand hygiene has become more important than ever.
-This has left many of our customers asking if it’s safe to use hand sanitizer while wearing their jewellery.
+With safety becoming increasingly important around COVID-19 in our communities, hand hygiene has become more important than ever.
+This has left many of our customers wondering, “is hand sanitizer bad for my engagement ring?”.

 Soap and water are always best, both for keeping germs away and preserving your jewellery, but sometimes hand sanitizer is the only choice.
 The answer ultimately depends on the type of jewellery you’re wearing.

-The ultimate protection for your jewellery right now is to keep it at home in your jewellery box.
-If you just can’t resist, keep reading to learn more about the impact hand sanitizer can have on your jewellery and how to keep both your hands and your jewellery safe and sparkling.
+The best protection for your jewellery right now is to keep it at home in your jewellery box.
+If you just can’t resist, keep reading to learn more about the impact hand sanitizer can have on your jewellery and how you can keep both your hands and your jewellery safe and sparkling.

-Using hand sanitizer while wearing a ring won’t cause immediate damage to diamonds or gemstones, but can cause wear and tear over time.
+Using hand sanitizer while wearing a ring won’t cause immediate damage to diamonds or gemstones, but can leave a filmy residue on the stones over time, dulling the sparkle.
+But it’s not permanent, and nothing a quick restoration at our store can’t fix.

-The chemicals in hand sanitizer leave a residue that will dull the shine and brilliance over time.
-Once that’s gone, it’s very hard, if not impossible to get back.
+Hand sanitizers are not capable of removing tough, albeit thin, rhodium that’s on a piece of jewellery.
+But, the chemicals in hand sanitizer leave a residue that will dull the shine and brilliance over time.
+Once that’s gone, it’s very hard, if not impossible, to get back.

-The best solution to protect diamonds and gemstones is to take off your ring, use hand sanitizer and then place your ring back on once your hands are completely dry.
+The best solution to protect diamonds and gemstones is to take off your ring, use hand sanitizer or soap, and then place your ring back on once your hands are completely dry.

 This question is a bit trickier and it comes down to the type of metal your jewellery is made with, as well as the type of hand sanitizer you’re using.